luau-lang/rfcs/docs/syntax-attribute-functions-deprecated.md

 ## Drawbacks

 Adding this attribute increases complexity of code.
-Once the attribute is released, we cannnot deprecate it.
+Once the attribute is released, we cannot deprecate it.

 ## Alternatives